Earn Academic Credit With UNIV304

 Stand out from the crowd with your leadership skills and resume!
 Complete this couse and join a network of sustainable development experts.

 Learning opportunities are embedded in activities throughout the excursion’s itinerary and enhanced through methods typically associated with service-learning.
 These methods include; cross-cultural engagement, field notes, dialogue circles with your fellow volunteers, reflective journaling, and an analysis of how the experience will be integrated into the students’ personal, academic, and professional aspirations.
-To view the syllabus for each country, click the images below.

 Through a combination of pre-trip online assignments, discussion groups on the ground, and a meaningful post-trip final project, learn immersed in culture on your GIVE journey and walk away with a deep understanding of your experience and leadership skills that’ll set you apart!
 Academic credit spots are limited, so make your deposit to reserve your space!